-Big Lipped Alligator Moment: The Lever Transformer that appears during Jazz's chapter.
+Big-Lipped Alligator Moment: The Lever Transformer that appears during Jazz's chapter.
 You attempt to use a lever, it transforms into a robot that dances around for a minute, a door behind it (containing a lot of Energon shards) blows up, and it transforms back into a lever.

 And that's to say nothing of the Guardians in Cliffjumper and Starscream's levels.
 Identifiable by their gray plating and green lights, they rove about looking for an enemy to blast.
 The best way to kill them is to cloak (there's a reason they only appear when you're playing a character with that ability) and sneak up behind them, then perform a quick execution attack.
 But if you draw their ire, then welcome to die.
 They transform and pummel you with a brutal series of blasts more than capable of smashing your shields before you even know what's happening, and even if you re-cloak, it becomes very difficult to get them to go back to their docile form.
 They're killable, but it's an endeavor.
 Taking on one is antsy but doable, but taking on a squadron of them is suicide, full stop.
 And yes, they will chase you into different rooms.
 Thankfully, they can't follow Cliffjumper into the vents nor can they follow Starscream if he flies off.
 However, in both levels where they feature, there are also the V.32 Corruptor gun, which turns enemies temporarily into allies...

 Even Better Sequel: It takes everything that worked in War for Cybertron and refines it into a more narrowly focused thrill ride that puts you into some amazing set pieces.
 While War had a decent story, the co-op campaign forced them to generic-ize the characters and their abilities.
 This game actually puts you the the controls of a specific character and you get some very dynamic experiences because of it.

-It's the Same, so It Sucks: Not in the sense that it's like War For Cybertron, but like the video game tie-in of Dark of the Moon, which had single-player levels that "focused" on making the playable Transformers unique.
+It's the Same, Now It Sucks: Not in the sense that it's like War For Cybertron, but like the video game tie-in of Dark of the Moon, which had single-player levels that "focused" on making the playable Transformers unique.
 Hopefully, High Moon will manage to cure this problem.

 To note, it was the removal of co-op that got to most people.